cognitedata/gearbox.js/src/components/AssetMeta/stories/full.md

 The component requires only `assetId` prop and once passed it makes four API requests for asset metadata, timeseries, documents, and events.
 In case if some of the panes are not necessary it can be disabled by `hidePanels` prop.

+If you need to use one of these four panes separately without tabs please see following components: `AssetDetailsPanel`, `AssetTimeseriesPanel`, `AssetDocumentsPanel` and `AssetEventsPanel`.

 #### Usage:

 ```typescript jsx